« Before The Start

 button.
 Installed Rterm.exe can be found in the directory ...\Program Files\R\R-3.4.1\bin\i386\.

 Finally, press the Close button and restart the Stagraph.

-After rebooting, Stagraph will be used custom R connection.
-In the case you have
+After rebooting, Stagraph will use custom R connection.

 How to Prepare R Runtime